 Well, when they reach five inches tall, go through and thin out any transplants you believe are overcrowded to ensure that they produce large enough heads.

-Finally, you’ll want to make sure that you fertilize your cabbage transplants three weeks after they go into the ground.
-Fertilizing will make sure that they are well fed and healthy plants.
+Fertilize your cabbage transplants three weeks after they go into the ground.
+Fertilizing will make sure that they are well-fed and healthy plants.

 Pests and Diseases